Public Access Computers

 Newspapers and city directories dating back to the early days of Tulsa are located at the Central library and can also be requested through the Research Center.

-- The records of the Five Civilized Tribes
+- The records of the Five Tribes of Oklahoma

 - Tulsa funeral home and cemetery records